Product guide

 The guide makes it clear why Picmu can talk about privacy in grounded terms rather than cloud-style marketing language.

-Connects architecture to route behavior
+Connects architecture to page behavior

 Keeps the browser limits visible